grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

-# Tools to Help Optimize and Debug the Generated Code
+# Optimize and Debug the Code